What is the Medication Therapy Management (MTM) Program?

 You must meet ALL of the following criteria to be eligible for MTM services:

-- Have Medicare Part D coverage in one of the following plans:
+- Have Medicare Part D coverage with Scott and White Health Plan

-- Take at least 5 medications covered by your Medicare Part D plan.
+- Take at least 8 chronic / maintenance medications covered by your Medicare Part D plan.

 Is there a fee for MTM services?

 There is no fee for MTM services if you meet the above criteria.

 A company called Clinical Support Services, Inc. (CSS) provides the MTM services.
 CSS has specially trained MTM providers

 1. A Comprehensive Medication Review (CMR) once a year